Kinneloa Fire: Casualties

 The Kinneloa Fire caused at least 38 minor injuries, at least 29 of them to firefighters.
 Most of the firefighter injuries were among crews cutting firebreaks by hand on the hillsides, though none of them were serious.
 The only direct death from the fire was Alfred Wagner, 98, who died on November 9 of pneumonia.
 The Sheriff's Department reported the death was caused by complications from smoke inhalation that occurred on October 27, when Wagner attempted to defend his home near Eaton Canyon with a garden hose before being made to evacuate by his caretaker.
 The Los Angeles County District Attorney's office considered bringing involuntary manslaughter charges against Huang for Wagner's death but ultimately declined to do so.

 Two fatalities occurred when, after rains the following March, a father and son on a hike were killed by debris flows in a narrow canyon in the burn area above Sierra Madre.
-John Henderson, 33, and Matthew, 9, were on an outing in Bailey Canyon when a presumed cloudburst over the scorched burn area led to a sudden and violent flash flood.
-Their bodies were swept into the Bailey Canyon Wilderness Park debris basin, and an exhaustive day-and-night excavation using bulldozers, backhoes, and dump trucks took 15 days to locate their remains under 18 ft of mud.
+John Henderson, 33, and Matthew Henderson, 9, were on an outing in Bailey Canyon when a presumed cloudburst over the burn area led to a sudden and violent flash flood.
+The pair were swept into the Bailey Canyon Wilderness Park debris basin, and an exhaustive day-and-night excavation using bulldozers, backhoes, and dump trucks took 15 days to locate their remains under 18 ft of mud.
 Arguing that the Kinneloa Fire was a proximate cause of the debris flow, Los Angeles County officials applied for aid from the Federal Emergency Management Agency (FEMA) to fund the search.